IXISM/Team-AI/README.md

 - Our primary audience is the adults aged 20-29, who have better autonomy and a consistent source of income.
 These people are curious but lack the time and research to fully plan their itinerary, considering their differing socio-economic backgrounds

 **# Core Goals**
--To help customers plan their next holiday seamlessly without any trouble
+- To help customers plan their next holiday seamlessly without any trouble

 **# Expected Value/Impact**
 - Efficiency and convenience when planning an itinerary